 Research Services & Tools

 Scottish Friendly doesn’t offer any financial advice.
-Instead, the mutual directs all potential members with questions about the suitability of investments to an independent financial adviser or other financial institution authorised by the Financial Conduct Authority to offer financial advice.
+Instead, the mutual direct all potential members with questions about the suitability of investments to an independent financial adviser or other financial institution authorised by the Financial Conduct Authority to offer financial advice.

 While choosing not to provide advice is very common, Scottish Friendly doesn’t provide much investor-focused information at all.
 The marketing team uses the blog to keep members up-to-date with mutual announcements and competitions.